Spiritual Habits Are Good Habits

 – Jesus of Nazareth

 In any human society, selfishness is neither reasonable nor ethical.
-Living together requires working together and it requires respecting the rights of others.
+Living together requires working together and respecting the rights of others.
 We are social animals that need each other; we do not function well in selfish isolation.

 Unmitigated selfishness affects the whole of humanity.
 There can never be any real peace on earth or fellowship among nations when selfishness runs rampant.
 Selfish interests, selfish ambition, selfish governments, and selfish nations cannot possibly advance world civilization to any meaningful degree.